 - Conclusion: Importance of Early Detection

-The HIV RNA Test can yield accurate results beginning from 1 – 3 weeks (9−11 days) after exposure.
+The HIV RNA Test can yield accurate results beginning 9-11 days after exposure.

 What is RNA?

-In March of 1885, the FDA approved the first antibody test related to the HIV virus, and antibody tests have been the most popular, and common, testing method for HIV since.
-The problem with these tests, and why they present with a later testing window, is that they measure the body’s reaction to the virus and not the virus in itself.
-It takes time for the body to react to the HIV virus.
+Ever since the FDA approved the first Antibody test related to the HIV virus, Antibody tests have been the most popular and common testing method for HIV since.
+The problem with these tests are the later testing windows, which measure the body's reaction to the virus, (the production of antibodies) and not the virus in itself.
+Antibodies to the HIV often take up to 3 weeks to be produced.

 What is Viral Load?

-The goal of today’s treatment is to in fact decrease viral load to undetectable levels, slowing, and often stopping, the progression of the virus.
-Unfortunately, we can’t yet eliminate the virus altogether, and stopping treatment will cause the virus to rebound; viral load increases.
+The goal of today’s treatment is to in fact decrease viral load to undetectable levels, by slowing, and often stopping, the progression of the virus.
+Unfortunately, we can’t yet eliminate the virus altogether, and stopping treatment will cause the virus to rebound; thus making the viral load increase.

 When is HIV RNA Testing Used?